Speaker

 Organizations sit on mountains of data, yet without a strategy, they risk sinking into a swamp of disorganized information, where potential insights are lost.
 Many companies treat data as a commodity rather than a strategic driver, leaving untapped potential on the table.

 This session explores how organizations can move beyond reactive data management and establish a forward-looking strategy that aligns with business goals.
-Whether you're a DBA, data scientist, or manager, the first step is asking why—why does data your matter, what value does it bring, and how can it empower decision-making?
+Whether you're a DBA, data scientist, or manager, the first step is asking why your data matters, what value it brings, and how it can empower decision-making.

-We will break down the essentials of building a data strategy, from defining a vision to fostering a data-driven culture.
-Crucially, we will explore the human side of data—because data is only as valuable as the impact it creates for the people who use it.
+We will identify why data initiatives fail and data strategies fall short.
+You'll see how defining a clear vision anchors your strategy.
+We'll discuss how to build a culture that embraces data as a strategic asset, not just a technical tool.
+Crucially, we will explore the human side of data because data is only as valuable as the impact it creates for the people who use it.

 Redgate Summit 2025 - London